seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 For which I razed my likeness.
 Now, banish'd Kent,
 If thou canst serve where thou dost stand condemn'd,
 So may it come, thy master, whom thou lovest,
-Shall find thee full of labours.
+Shall find thee full of labors.

 *Horns within.
 Enter KING LEAR, Knights, and Attendants*